-The Office of Civil Aviation Registry is responsible for the national programs of aircraft registration including that of Unmanned Aircraft Systems (UAS).
+The Office of Civil Aviation Registry is responsible for the national programs of aircraft registration.
 In addition, the Office of Civil Aviation Registry is responsible for the recording of encumbrances against U.S. civil aircraft, identification of registered aircraft, inspection support, and law enforcement assistance as it involves the aircraft registration program.
 The Aircraft Registration Branch, commonly referred to as Aircraft Registry, under the Office of Civil Aviation Registry is tasked to register aircraft in accordance with 49 U.S.C. §§ 44102 through 44103, and to provide a system for recording conveyances that affect an interest in civil aircraft of the United States under 49 U.S.C. §§ 44107 and 44108.
-The FAA must also ensure that registration and recordation systems effectively serve the needs of buyers and sellers of aircraft, officials responsible for enforcing laws related to the regulation of controlled substances, and others users of the Aircraft Registry under 49 U.S.C. § 44111.
+The FAA must also ensure that registration and recordation systems effectively serve the needs of buyers and sellers of aircraft, officials responsible for enforcing laws related to the regulation of controlled substances, and other users of the Aircraft Registry under 49 U.S.C. § 44111.

 CARES will be the central repository of all registered aircraft information when fully implemented.
 The Aircraft Registry satisfies treaty obligations under the Convention on International Civil Aviation (ICAO), Annex 7, and uses systems to collect, manage, and store information.
 It is also used to determine that aircraft are registered in accordance with statutory requirements.
 The central repository provides summary descriptive statistics for the development of analytical studies in support of FAA safety programs and agency management and provides aircraft owners and operators information about potential mechanical defects or unsafe conditions of their aircraft in the form of airworthiness directives.
-Aircraft owners, including UAS owners, are required to register aircraft over 55 pounds or record any applicable conveyance.
-System Access Authorized FAA employees and contractors access CARES using their Personal Identification Verification (PIV) Card credentials via MyAccess.
-Applicants use MyAccess for identity proofing and to create an account for access to CARES.
-See the MyAccess PIA published at https://www.transportation.gov/individuals/privacy/privacy-impact-assessments for more information.
-MyAccess provides CARES a token once the user's name and password credentials are confirmed.
-First time CARES users create a CARES user profile by providing their name, physical address, phone number, mailing address (if different from physical address), email and confirmation of US Citizenship.
-There are circumstances where users are asked to attest to US Citizenship or permanent residency for certain registration services.
+Aircraft owners are required to register aircraft and record any applicable conveyance.